jbequ5/Enigma-Machine-Miner/Enigma-Machine-Deep-Dive.md

 **How it works**:
 - Intelligent mock generation creates high-fidelity winning mocks and adversarial variants that deliberately stress-test rules and invariants.
-- Snippet self-validation and a 7D Verifier Self-Check (edge coverage, invariant tightness, adversarial resistance, consistency safety, symbolic strength, composability tightness, and fidelity) run before any swarm compute is spent.
+- Snippet self-validation runs first, followed by a 7D Verifier Self-Check (edge coverage, invariant tightness, adversarial resistance, consistency safety, symbolic strength, composability tightness, and fidelity) before any swarm compute is spent.
 - Deterministic composability checking validates that merged subtask outputs satisfy the full contract.

 **Why it will work**: